HashCalc Pro

 VirusTotal (optional)

 - Hash-only lookups.
-HashCalc sends the MD5, SHA-1, or SHA-256 from the current run to VirusTotal's
+HashCalc sends MD5, SHA-1, or SHA-256 to VirusTotal's

 - Clear status line: